johansglock/gmail-mcp-server/README.md

 ## 3. MCP Tools and Resources

 **Tools:**
-- `search_threads` - Search Gmail with queries like "from:email@example.com" or "subject:meeting" (includes draft info)
+- `search_overview` - Search Gmail with queries like "from:email@example.com" or "subject:meeting" (returns thread IDs and basic metadata)
+- `get_thread_messages` - Read all messages in a thread (with configurable detail level)
+- `get_message` - Read a specific message by message ID
 - `create_draft` - Create email drafts or update existing drafts (AI will request style guide first)
 - `extract_attachment_by_filename` - Safely extract text from PDF, DOCX, and TXT attachments using filename
 - `download_attachment` - Download any email attachment directly to a local file path without loading it into the context window (perfect for large files, images, videos, or any binary attachments)